peddajagadeesh8/Analysis-of-Suicide-Rate-India-1/README.md

 - Matplotlib
 - Seaborn
 ### Definition
 The Government of India classifies a death as suicide if it meets the following three criteria:
-   ➤death
+   - death
-   ➤The intent to die originated within the person.
+   - The intent to die originated within the person.
-   ➤There is a reason for the person to end his or her life.
-The reason may have been specified in a suicide
-        note or unspecified.
+   - There is a reason for the person to end his or her life.
+The reason may have been specified in a suicide note or unspecified.
 ### Regional trends
 Among states, majority of suicides were reported in Maharashtra (22,746) followed by 19,834 in Tamil Nadu and 15,386 in Madhya Pradesh.
 Four states - Maharashtra, Tamil Nadu, Karnataka, West Bengal - together accounted for nearly half of the total suicides reported in the country.